Discover

 Culture

-Hong Kong’s bustling streets and soaring skyscrapers have served as a backdrop to some notable Hollywood blockbusters, including Godzilla V Kong, which sees the city’s neon-lit buildings destroyed; Transformers: the Age of Extinction, which utilised five tightly-packed high rises in Quarry Bay for its Monster Building; and The Dark Knight, which features Batman catching a helicopter from the roof of the Peninsula Hotel.
-Why not reacquaint yourself with these movies and find the locations where they were s
+Hong Kong’s bustling streets and soaring skyscrapers have served as backdrops to some notable Hollywood blockbusters.
+Godzilla V Kong showcases the city’s destroyed neon-lit buildings.
+Transformers: The Age of Extinction features five tightly packed high rises in Quarry Bay, known as the Monster Building.
+The Dark Knight includes a scene where Batman catches a helicopter from the roof of the Peninsula Hotel.

 Useful Language Phrases